Equestrian statue of the Duke of Wellington, Glasgow: Traffic cone

 The statue is known for being capped with a traffic cone.
 Continued over many years, the act has been described as a display of Glaswegian humour and spirit, and is believed to date back to at least the 1980s.

+On the occasion of Glasgow hosting the 2002 UEFA Champions League final, the cone was replaced by a football-patterned hat bearing the logo of one of the tournament sponsors, Amstel, and in June 2010, on the run-up to the opening of hotel chain citizenM in Glasgow, when the cone was replaced with a 'feel free' branded glitter cone.

 In 2005, Glasgow City Council and Strathclyde Police took a stance of asking the public not to replace the cone, citing minor damage to the statue and the potential for injury when attempting to place one.

 In 2013, Glasgow City Council put forward plans for a £65,000 restoration project, which included a proposal to double the height of its plinth and raise it to more than 6 ft in height to "deter all but the most determined of vandals".
 Their planning application contained an estimate that the cost of removing traffic cones from the statue was £100 per callout, and that this could amount to £10,000 per year.
 The plans were withdrawn after significant public opposition, including an online petition that received over 10,000 signatures.
 As the council indicated that action against the practice could still be considered, the art-political organisation National Collective organised a rally in defence of the cone.